Table of Contents

 In that same work, the spiritual leader also said: “Whether one believes in a religion or not, and whether one believes in rebirth or not, there isn't anyone who doesn't appreciate kindness and compassion.”

-In another aphorism from the same work, Jourbert wrote: “One man finds in religion his literature and his science, another finds in it his joy and his duty.”
+In another aphorism from the same work, Joubert wrote: “One man finds in religion his literature and his science, another finds in it his joy and his duty.”

 Kaminer continued: “Faith is not a function of stupidity, but a frequent cause of it.”